code-with-amitk/Code-examples/System-Design/Concepts/MicroServices/Adv_Disadv_of_Microservices.md

 ## Advantages
-  - *1.* Independent deployble modules.
-All teams can work independently of each other.
+  - *1. Independent deployble modules.* All teams can work independently of each other.
 Teams can make their own technology decisions.
   - *2.* Microservice can be brought into production at its own.
-  - *3.* developers can employ a completely new technology stack.
+  - *3. Adopting New Technology* Developers can employ a completely new technology stack (without affecting the others).
-  - *4.* Complete microservice can be re-engineered or replaced easily, without affecting other microservices.
+  - *4. Easy replacement* Complete microservice can be re-engineered or replaced easily, without affecting other microservices.
+  - *5. Resilience*  If 1 microservice of a system fails, failure will not cascade to rest of the system.
+Rest of system can carry on working.

 ## Disadvantages
   - *1.* Increased Operation effort: MS system have many more units wrt deployment monolith hence requires larger operations efforts